cosmos/sdk-tutorials/academy/3-ibc/2-connections.md

 ### Crossing hellos

-"Crossing Hellos" refers to when both chains attempt the same handshake step at the same time.
+"Crossing hellos" refers to when both chains attempt the same handshake step at the same time.

 <HighlightBox type="warning">

-Crossing hellos (while still discussed in the video), have been removed from ibc-go v4 onwards, as referenced in [this PR](https://github.com/cosmos/ibc-go/pull/1672).
+While still discussed in the video earlier, crossing hellos have been removed from ibc-go v4 onward, as referenced in [this PR](https://github.com/cosmos/ibc-go/pull/1672).
 The `PreviousConnectionId` in `MsgConnectionOpenTry` has been deprecated.

 </HighlightBox>